RU09342-F18/lab-1-gpio-Johnsons8/Multiple Blink/README.md

+To make this program run you must build the program in CCS and then once it builds successfully, then plug in the appropiate micro-controller and then load the .out file onto the board and the lights will start blinking.

+This program works by having an infinite loop that counts down on a number and every time that count reaches a number divisible by a given value for each LED, that LED is toggled on/off, whichever is opposite its last state.
+Each board was slightly different in this because for the G2553 the LEDs were P1.0 and P1.6 whereas the other board was P1.0 and P2.0.

 # Multiple Blink
 Now that we have blinked at least 1 LED, what about blinking multiple LEDS at the same time?
 The minimum that you need to develop is blinking at least two LEDs at two different rates.
 Although I am not going to give you a speed, you should probably pick a rate which is visible to a standard human.
 I really hope that you take this further and perform some of the extra work for this part of the lab exercise.